jsok/hiera-vault/README.md

 In case `foo` does not have the `value` field, a Hash is returned as normal.
 In versions <= 0.1.4 an error occurred.

-#### Disable Ignore additional fields - optional
+#### Default field behavior - optional
-When using `:default_field`, by default, additional fields are ignored.
+When using `:default_field`, by default, additional fields are ignored, and if the field is not present, nil will be returned.

-To only return the value of the default field if it is the only one, set:
+To only return the value of the default field if it is present and the only one, set:

     :vault:
         :default_field: value
-        :no_ignore_additional: true
+        :default_field_behavior: only

 Then, when `foo` contains more fields in addition to `value`, a Hash will be returned, just like with the default behaviour.
+And, in case `foo` does not contain the `value` field, a Hash with the actual fields will be returned, as if `:default_field` was not specified.

 #### JSON parsing of single values - optional
 Only applicable when :default_field is used.